 You are reminded that if there are any inconsistencies between the Visual Impact Management Plan and the conditions of approval, the conditions prevail.

 Please ensure you make the document publicly available on the project website at the earliest convenience.

-If you wish to discuss this matter further, please contact Tegan Cole on 02 9895 6457 or via email at tegan.cole@planning.nsw.gov.au.
+If you wish to discuss the matter further, please contact Tegan Cole on 02 9895 6457.

 Yours sincerely